 It’s possible to get away with riding a scooter on a license issued abroad or an international driving permit.
 So although common sense dictates you should have a Thai driving license for a scooter before buying one, that isn’t usually the case.
 People usually buy a bike first and worry about technicalities, such as the license, later.

-How to Buy a Motorbike in Thailand
+How to Buy a Motorbike

 Firstly, you’ll have to decide whether you want a scooter or an actual motorbike.
 Unless you’re already a serious motorcyclist, then you’ll find a scooter is far more practical as well as being way cheaper.

 As for which scooter to get.
 You’ll almost certainly buy a Honda or Yamaha.
 As they have virtually all the market share here.
 Yamaha are always a bit cheaper as most Thais prefer Honda.
 As for which model, go for those that scooter rental agencies use.
 As they use the most practical and reliable models.
 So a Honda Click or Yamaha GT125.
 A new Click will set you back about 55,000 baht whereas the Yamaha will be around 47,000 Baht.
 Quite a difference.

 I have a Honda Click.
 To me it just feels more sturdier and with better build quality than the GT125.
 So worth paying the extra for.
 But as far as reliability and running costs go, they’re pretty much the same.
 Very little maintenance is required.
 An annual service and oil change being pretty much all my bike has every had done to it.
 And they’re extremely reliable.